 "It's two couples in a normal town, normal people in a somewhat strange situation that in fact reads to us as representative of what we all face," playwright Will Eno says.
 "It's a story of people doing what people do — you drive around and get groceries, and you do all this in the valley of the shadow of death.
 Really, you're just getting groceries.
 But really, you're also in the valley of the shadow of death."

 Eno, 46, is talking about his new play, The Realistic Joneses, now premiering at Yale Repertory Theatre in New Haven, CT.
-The director is Sam Gold (Seminar, Circle Mirror Transformation).
+The director is Sam Gold ( Seminar, Circle Mirror Transformation).
 The Joneses are portrayed by Tracy Letts (author of August: Osage County), Johanna Day, Glenn Fitzgerald and Parker Posey.

 Eno's plays include Middletown, a 2010 success at Manhattan's Vineyard Theatre; Thom Pain (based on nothing), a finalist for the 2005 Pulitzer Prize for Drama; and Title and Deed, now being presented this month at Signature Theatre Company's new Manhattan complex.

+In writing The Realistic Joneses, Eno says, "I had questions about the absolute fact of death looming there that we are very happy to ignore — how does that quietly and constantly make its pressure felt in our dealings with each other, in relationships and love and things like that?"
 That has been a topic for Eno in much of his work.
 In reviewing Middletown, Charles Isherwood of The New York Times wrote that "nestled amid all the homey detail is a prickly awareness of the awesome mystery of existence, the void whence everything came and into which it all may one day go."

 |photo by Joan Marcus|